edoddridge/aronnax/docs/examples.rst

 Davis et al. (2014)
 ---------------------
-Reduced gravity configuration of the Arctic
+Reduced gravity idealised configuration of the Arctic used to explore adjustment timescale of the Beaufort Gyre.

 Manucharyan and Spall (2016)
 -----------------------------
 n-layer configuration looking at eddies in the Arctic.
-(This was run as an MITgcm experiment, but could be done in an isopycnal model)
+(The original experiment was run using a z-level model, but it could also be done in an isopycnal model)

 Johnson and Marshall (2002)